-If you have more reviews, you can always add them within your book description, plus in the fields for the front and back flaps, or in the author tab.
+If you have more reviews, you can always add them within your book description.
+You can also use the fields for the front and back flaps, or ad review quotes in the author tab.
 There are plenty of locations to add lots of your book reviews.

-If you have a little HTML know-how, you can dress up your text too with bold or italic.
+If you have a little HTML know-how, you can also dress up your text too with bold or italic fonts.

 One more tip

-Check in the top right corner, as if you have different versions of the same title, you will need to make these additions to each one.
+Check in the top right corner, because if you have different versions of the same title, you will need to make these additions to each one.

 Adding as much information about your book via your Author Page is always a good idea.
 When you first publish through KDP there is very little descriptive information you can add apart from your book description.

 Once your book is published, use your Amazon Author page to add much more information, including book reviews, for your potential readers.

 The other advantage of adding as much book information as possible is that your Amazon book page will be much longer, and the fact that there are no reviews will not show above the fold.
 Or in other words, on a user’s screen without scrolling down.

-It is worth mentioning in closing that since Amazon went ballistic on paid reviews, the practice hasn’t stopped at all, as a two-minute search of social media will find those who are still actively plying their trade in paid book reviews.
+It is worth mentioning in closing that since Amazon went crazy on paid reviews, the practice hasn’t stopped at all.
+A quick search on social media will find those who are still actively plying their trade in paid book reviews.